voschezang/coding-handbook/README.md

 # Coding Handbook

-This is a collection of guidelines and ideas surrounding software engineering.
+This is a diverse collection of ideas surrounding software engineering and IT.
 It features ideas related to computer science, systems theory, management and human behaviour.
-It is not meant to be a complete or exhaustive overview.
+It is meant to be continuously updated, rather than to be completed.

 ## Table of Contents